dataglyder/Basic_Statistics_For_Data_Analysis.io/README.md

 **2.** Population mean is represented by meu ($`\mu`$) and it's total count is represented by upper case "N" while sample mean is represented by ($`\bar{x}`$) and its total count is represented by lower case "n".

 ## Outliers
 The down side of using mean is that it can easily be influenced by outliers. outliers are extreme high or low values that are doubted not to be part of the original data due to their extremity.
-Consider the scenario under the [frequency distribution table](); if there are days where small number of cars are observed due to for example, weather condition; and people choose to take the bus rather than drive or they choose to work from home, or days where high number of cars are observed due to a party down the street, the average will be low and high in both situations respectively.
+Consider the scenario under the [Cummulative Frequency Distribution](#cummulative-frequency-distribution); if there are days where small number of cars are observed due to for example, weather condition; and people choose to take the bus rather than drive or they choose to work from home, or days where high number of cars are observed due to a party down the street, the average will be low and high in both situations respectively.
 The two extremes are regarded as outliers.
 Therefore, a frequency of 2 (due to weather inclement) and 260 (due to a party) are extremes.

 ## Median
 The median is the value that falls at the middle of a distribution after arranging the distribution in an ascending order.
 These set of values